 There will be weekly quizzes on Wednesdays starting Week 3.
 You will have the first 20 minutes of class to complete the quiz.
-There will be 8 quizzes in total, of which the 7 highest scores will count towards your final grade.
-Because the lowest score will be dropped, no make-up is allowed for these quizzes in the absence of prior contact (minimum three days before the scheduled quiz) AND appropriate paperwork (e.g. AEC documents, doctor's notes, etc.).
+There will be 8 quizzes in total, ALL of which will count towards your final grade.
+Quiz correction allowed for make-up points.
+No quiz make-up is allowed for these quizzes in the absence of prior contact (minimum three days before the scheduled quiz) AND appropriate paperwork (e.g. AEC documents, doctor's notes, etc.).